AmitKumarDas/Decisions/blogs/cas_config.md

 Desire to apply, inject, merge configuration against targeted resources in a kubernetes cluster.
 This started off as an attempt to manage config during the design of OpenEBS operator.
 However, its utility is beyond Openebs Operator and can be used as-is with other custom resources as well.

-_NOTE: It may also attempt to run commands against the targeted resources (e.g. `kubectl exec`) if it fits into the design of cas config._
+_NOTE: It may also attempt to run commands against the targeted resources (e.g. `kubectl exec`) to set configuration.
+However, it **remains to be discussed** if this fits into the design of cas config._

 ### High Level Design
 - CASConfig is a kubernetes _custom resource_